Xiang2020-maker/gitskills/readme.txt

-Creating a new branch is quick.
+Creating a new branch is quick & simple.
-5201314